hughdbrown/curious_quoran/README.md

 #### Motivation & Inspiration

 For many of us, [Quora](http://www.quora.com) is a beloved online repository of knowledge - a virtual meetingplace for hungry minds.
-True to its tagline, Quora often provides *"The best answer to any question"* on topics from Hinduism to horticulture, democratizing the knowledge, stories and intellectual resources of some of the most interesting and accomplished people in the world - public figures whose names you know ([Jimmy Wales!](http://www.quora.com/Jimmy-Wales) [Sheryl Sandberg!](http://www.quora.com/Sheryl-Sandberg)) and many others you may not.
+True to its tagline, Quora often provides *"The best answer to any question"* on topics from Hinduism to horticulture, democratizing the knowledge, stories and intellectual resources of some of the most interesting and accomplished people in the world - public figures whose names you know ([Jimmy Wales!](http://www.quora.com/Jimmy-Wales) [Sheryl Sandberg!](http://www.quora.com/Sheryl-Sandberg)) among hundreds of thousands of others you may not.

 My work is motivated by frequently asked Quora questions of the form: "*How / where can I learn more about ____*"; my goal is to augment the endogenous functionality of Quora's Stack Exchange-esque question and answer format by identifying latent user interests and recommending a curated set of resources among the following:

 1. Project Gutenberg ebook repository
-2. Khan Academy lessons
-3. Coursera courses
+2. Coursera courses
-4. iTunes podcasts
+3. iTunes podcasts

 ...thereby empowering autodidacts and curious individuals to continue their education free of charge.